Click to enlarge.

 Officials at the Tokyo Electrical Power Company (Tepco) have said the leak started sometime between December and May of 2012.
 (Just a guess, guys?)

 What has always been a global emergency has now become an acute, immediate global emergency.

 The radioactive water used to cool the reaction is now being stored in storage tanks.
-Some of the storage tanks have apparently sprung leaks and are releasing water containing radioactive isotopes into the groundwater beneath the Fukushima Daiichi reactors.
-Because of the extra water coming out of the leaky storage tanks, the groundwater is being pushed up over an underground steel containing wall that usually keeps it from flowing into the Pacific Ocean.
+Some of the storage tanks have sprung leaks and are also releasing water containing radioactive isotopes into the ground beneath the Fukushima Daiichi reactors.

 This appears to be an escalation of the nuclear crisis, with Japan now asking for international assistance to contain the situation.
 Previously, it had refused offers of international assistance.

 As ever, we need every brain and every set of eyes in the world on this issue, coming up with a solution to contain or stop it, evacuating people, teaching people what to do to protect themselves from contamination by radioactivity, providing equipment, and educating people around the world about radioactive food, milk, water, etc.

 What you should understand about the information currently being released through mainstream media:

 The ongoing nuclear disaster at Fukushima, Japan has been a global emergency since the day it happened on March 11, 2011.

 There has been an almost complete media blackout on this issue since the beginning.
 Crucial information about this disaster is being kept from the public.